Origin: a Latin derivative

 meaning "Gift of the Earth."

-From the shifting sand of the Sahara to the expanse of primeval forests and unending blue skies, the doTERRA Ancient Oils Collection is inspired by the contours, cultures, and peoples of the distant past.
-The collection includes six essential oils used by important figures in ancient times for their health benefits and to improve wellbeing.
+From the shifting sand of the Sahara to the expanse of primeval forests and unending blue skies, the dōTERRA Ancient Oils Collection is inspired by the contours, cultures, and peoples of the distant past.
+The collection includes six essential oils used by the most important people in the world as for their health benefits and to improve wellbeing in ancient times.
 Take pleasure in these captivating oils.

 Diffusion: Use three to four drops in the diffuser of your choice.